-Julius Robert Oppenheimer (April 22, 1904 - February 18, 1967) was a New York-born American theoretical physicist who made many important scientific contributions, but he is best known for his work on the Manhattan Project.
+Julius Robert Oppenheimer (April 22, 1904 - February 18, 1967) was a New York-born American theoretical physicist of German Jewish descent who made many important scientific contributions, but he is best known for his work on the Manhattan Project.
 Like the others that worked on this project, he is known as one of the fathers of the atomic bomb.
-Oppenheimer was born on April 22nd, 1904 in New York, and died from complications related to throat cancer on February 18th, 1967, in New Jersey.

 After studying at both Harvard and Cambridge, he earned his PhD from the University of Göttingen in 1927.
 While in Germany, he met and studied with several prominent physicists, including Niels Bohr and Max Born.
 In 1929, Oppenheimer received offers to teach at both Caltech and the University of California at Berkeley.
 He accepted both offers, dividing his time between the two.
 By the time he returned to America, he had published several articles and had established his reputation as a theoretical physicist, making his mark on quantum theory.

 In the 1930s, Oppenheimer became involved with left wing politics.
 He made donations to funds associated with the Communist Party, and, in the security questionnaire he filled out when he joined the Manhattan Project, admitted to being a member of communist organizations.
 This admission caused many people to view him with suspicion, and eventually played a large role in the loss of his security clearance.

 He joined the Manhattan Project in 1941, during World War II.
 Eventually the project yielded results, and in July 1945, "Trinity", the first test detonation of an atomic bomb, took place, overseen by Oppenheimer and the other scientists working on the project.
 Upon witnessing the sheer destructive force of the bomb, Oppenheimer was greatly disturbed.
 Less than a month later, Hiroshima and Nagasaki were the first (and to this day, only) cities destroyed by nuclear fire.